blangwell/cactus-the-impaler/README.md

 All that was left to do was to merge the feature branch with the master branch and deploy to Github Pages.
 It's live now!
 Check it out: https://blangwell.github.io/cactus-the-impaler/

 ## Conclusion
 This was a great project to level up my JavaScript skills.
-This is my first game of what I hope will be many.
+This is the first game of what I hope will be many.
 If you made it this far, thank you for sharing in this experience with me.
 I hope the game brings you a few moments of joy.
 All my love —Barent